 Following Icelandic legislation, individuals must provide proof of having adequate financial resources to cover their expenses in Iceland and for the return trip.
-The specified amount usually amounts to ISK 4,000 per person.
-In cases where someone else assumes responsibility for covering these costs, the required sum is halved.
-Hence, each traveler must ensure at least ISK 20,000 minimum entry amount.
+The specified amount usually amounts to ISK 8,000 per person.
+In cases where someone else assumes responsibility for covering these costs, the required sum is halved into ISK 4,000 per day.
+Hence, each traveller must ensure at least ISK 40,000 minimum entry amount.

 For an Italian visa, the minimum means of bank balance changes as the number of days and number of visitors increases.

 |Number of individuals travelling